 Our addiction treatment programs are all-around customizable.
 Each client receives the highest-quality care for their particular circumstances.
 Our treatment plans do have some aspects in common.

 Step #1 – Safe and Effective Detox

-Depending on someone’s prescription opioid habits, detox may be necessary if they hope to have the best chance of recovery.
-In heavy or very long-term opioid users, withdrawal can be uncomfortable and even dangerous without medical supervision.
+Depending on someone’s pain pill habits, medical detoxification may be necessary for recovery.
+In heavy or long-term opioid users, withdrawal can be uncomfortable and even dangerous without medical supervision.

 - Anxiety or Agitation